0xPolygonMiden/miden-base/docs/architecture/accounts.md

-# Accounts
+# Account

-> The primary entities of the Miden protocol
+> The primary entity of the Miden protocol

 ## What is the purpose of an account?